nus-cs2103-AY1617S1/addressbook-level4/collated/main/A0139772Ureused.md

     @Override
     public void setNode(Node node) {
-        //not applicable
+        // not applicable
     }

     @Override
     public String getFxmlPath() {
-        return null; //not applicable
+        return null; // not applicable
     }

     /**
      * Factory method for creating a Browser Panel.
-     * This method should be called after the FX runtime is initialized and in FX application thread.
+This method should be called
+     * after the FX runtime is initialized and in FX application thread.
+     *
+     * @param placeholder
-     * @param placeholder The AnchorPane where the BrowserPanel must be inserted */ public static BrowserPanel load(AnchorPane placeholder){
+     *            The AnchorPane where the BrowserPanel must be inserted */ public static BrowserPanel load(AnchorPane placeholder) {
         logger.info("Initializing browser");
         BrowserPanel browserPanel = new BrowserPanel();
         browserPanel.browser = new WebView();
-        placeholder.setOnKeyPressed(Event::consume); // To prevent triggering events for typing inside the loaded Web page.
+        placeholder.setOnKeyPressed(Event::consume); // To prevent triggering
+                                                     // events for typing inside
+                                                     // the loaded Web page.
         FxViewUtil.applyAnchorBoundaryParameters(browserPanel.browser, 0.0, 0.0, 0.0, 0.0);
         placeholder.getChildren().add(browserPanel.browser);
         return browserPanel;